ctu-mrs/mrs_uav_controllers/README.md

 ![](.fig/thumbnail.jpg)

-> :warning: **Attention please: This page is outdated.**
+> :warning: **Attention please: This README is outdated.**
 >
 > The MRS UAV System 1.5 is being released and this page needs updating.
-Plase, keep in mind that the information on this page might not ve valid.
+Please, keep in mind that the information on this page might not be valid.

 ## Purpose of a controller within the MRS control pipeline